thefinch/Diary-of-Dia/README.md

 ## Rough Ideas To Get Started

 ### Setting
 Think Ancient Rome (myths and all) with a color palette I can only describe as “late afternoon in Breath of the Wild.”
-If e we go 3D then we can explore a cel shaded style.
+If we go 3D then we can explore a cel shaded style.
 Otherwise lean into a Samurai Jack aesthetic.

 ### Characters
 #### Mom